David-Carlson/David-Carlson.github.io/_wip/2022-02-03-kafkanauts.md

 basis1:
   - link: /img/blog/box-proximity/latex/basis1.png
     alt: Change of base from rect coordinates to global
-basis2:
-  - link: /img/blog/box-proximity/latex/basis2.png
-    alt: Change of base from global to rect coordinates

 ---
-A team project - we generated millions of fake Data Records for purchases, all hiding many subtle patterns.
-We sent the data to the other team using AWS/Kafka and then analyzed the data to find the other team's patterns
+A team project - we generated millions of fake Data Records for purchases, all hiding subtle patterns.
+We sent the data to our rival team using AWS/Kafka and then analyzed the data to find the other team's patterns via Spark.
 <!--more-->
 ## Overview
 The overall goal was to practice a complex group project using a variety of software including Kafka, EC2, Zeppelin and Hive.
 Given a schema for Product Orders, we generated our own product categories and through a mixture of procedural generation and using web-scraped data, we made a system that can create millions of unique Product Orders to push to the other team.
 When we received the other team's data we spent a large amount of time cleaning the data and ensuring correct parsing before graphing a litany of relationships and calculating various correlations.